spring-projects-experimental/spring-boot-thin-launcher/README.md

 In Gradle you also need to generate a `pom.xml` or a `thin.properties` (unless you want to maintain it by hand).
 A `pom.xml` will be generated automatically by the "thinPom" task in the Thin Gradle plugin.
 It does this by calling out to the maven plugin and the dependency management plugin; the maven plugin is always present, and the dependency management plugin is present if you are using the Spring Boot plugin.
 To generate a `pom.xml` remember to apply the maven and Thin Gradle plugins.

-NOTE: Gradle has a new `maven-publish` plugin that works with the new "standard" configurations (e.g. `runtimeOnly` replaces `runtime`).
-It doesn't work with the thin launcher plugin yet.
+NOTE: Gradle now has a `maven-publish` plugin that works with the newer "standard" configurations (e.g. `runtimeOnly` replaces `runtime`).
+It also works with the thin launcher plugin.

 The generated pom goes in the normal maven place by default under `META-INF/maven`.
 You can configure the output directory by setting the "output" property of the "thinPom" task.